-Among these are South Africa and Nigeria, which are considered the two powerhouses of the African continent.
+Among these are South Africa and Nigeria, considered the two powerhouses of the African continent.
 These countries have been vying for years about who holds the title of the wealthiest country in Africa.

 South Africa Versus Nigeria GDP

 The Republic of South Africa is the southernmost country on the African continent and is coincidentally and simultaneously the 24th largest country and the 24th most populous nation in the world.
-Known as the “rainbow nation”, the region is a mixing pot of cultures and ethnicities from around the globe.
+Known as the “rainbow nation”, the region is a mixing pot of cultures and ethnicities around the globe.

-South Africa currently has a GDP of $371.298 billion and scores second place on our list of Richest African countries.
+South Africa currently has a GDP of $371.298 billion and scores second on our list of Richest African countries.
 It wasn’t until very recently that they were knocked off the podium for the top spot they held for quite some time; however, it could only be a matter of time before they reclaim their former title.

-South Africa is, of course, not only industrialised but boasts some of the continents best entertainment venues, including Sun City Casino Complex & Emperors Palace.
+South Africa is, of course, not only industrialised but boasts some of the continent’s best entertainment venues, including Sun City Casino Complex & Emperors Palace.
 So if you want to mix Gambling with a bit of Golf & some wildlife, it can all be done in a single day.

 Nigeria Is The Richest Country In Africa

-Nigerian origin sports stars also feature in Basketball and NFL teams in the United States.
-It is fair to say that Nigerians are a sports loving nation and a net exporter of sporting talent.
+Nigerian-origin sports stars also feature in Basketball and NFL teams in the United States.
+It is fair to say that Nigerians are a sports-loving nation and a net exporter of sporting talent.

 Rising African Economies – The Select Few